nextcloud/deck/docs/User_documentation_en.md

 **Deleted objects** allows you to return previously deleted stacks or cards.
 The **Timeline** allows you to see everything that happened in your boards.
 Everything!

+### 6. New owner for the deck entities
+You can transfer ownership of boards, cards, etc to a new user, using `occ` command `deck:transfer-ownership`
+`$ php occ deck:transfer-ownership owner newOwner`